Bodhidharma: Construction of lineages

-The idea of a patriarchal lineage in Ch'an dates back to the epitaph for Faru (法如), a disciple of the 5th patriarch Hongren (弘忍).
+The idea of a patriarchal lineage in Chan dates back to the epitaph for Faru (法如), a disciple of the 5th patriarch Hongren (弘忍).
 In the Long Scroll of the Treatise on the Two Entrances and Four Practices and the Continued Biographies of Eminent Monks, Daoyu and Dazu Huike are the only explicitly identified disciples of Bodhidharma.
 The epitaph gives a line of descent identifying Bodhidharma as the first patriarch.

-In the 6th century biographies of famous monks were collected.
-From this genre the typical Chan lineage was developed:
+In the 6th century, the biographies of famous monks were collected.
+From this genre, the typical Chan lineage was developed:

+According to McRae, it is not clear that the practitioners surrounding Bodhidharma and his disciple Huike considered themselves as belonging to a unified movement or group, such as a "Chan school," nor did they have any sense of sharing any continuity with the later tradition.
+He says even the name "proto-Chan" is not really reflective of their activities.

 D. T. Suzuki contends that Chan's growth in popularity during the 7th and 8th centuries attracted criticism that it had "no authorized records of its direct transmission from the founder of Buddhism" and that Chan historians made Bodhidharma the 28th patriarch of Buddhism in response to such attacks.

 Six patriarchs

 The earliest lineages described the lineage from Bodhidharma into the 5th to 7th generation of patriarchs.
 Various records of different authors are known, which give a variation of transmission lines: